bitope/EliteDangerousTradingAssistant/README.md

 This tool assists Commanders with plotting out profitable trade routes in the PC game Elite: Dangerous, currently in Beta.

+If you downloaded the entire Git, or are unsure where to go in this Git for the latest release, see the Releases folder.
+Download the .zip for the latest release.
+It is pre-compiled.
+The source code is for those that wish to set up their own project within Visual Studio and modify the application and/or compile their own copy.

 Features:

 *Collect data about commodities available in different star systems and stations.